Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Why are Craisins Bad For Your Cat?

-While both of these ingredients are safe for cats in moderation and certainly shouldn’t do any harm in the small amounts that they’re found in craisins, they are best avoided altogether.
+While both of these ingredients are safe for cats in moderation and certainly shouldn’t do any harm in the small amounts that they’re found in craisins, they don’t provide any extra nutrition that your cat needs since your cat gets all they need from their complete and balanced diet.
 That said, if your cat sneaks a few while you’re not looking, they’ll probably be just fine!

 What About Dried or Fresh Cranberries?